 It’s important to know the primary purpose for adding a tonneau cover to your truck.
 What exactly are you looking for?
 Is it versatility or looks?
 Or you really want to increase your truck’s functionality and security.

 These reasons will help you get the right-size tonneau.
-For example, if you want to go for looks only, you might go for a soft cover and think little about it.
+For example, if you want to go for looks only, you might go for a soft cover and think a little about it.
 But you still need to measure your truck bed accordingly.

 Hard or Soft Tonneau Cover?

 The soft tonneau covers are usually made from either vinyl, canvas, or polyester.
 They’re durable and protect your cargo from UV rays.
-And yes, they’re affordable, easy to operate, and fit well.
+And yes, they’re affordable, easy to operate and fit well.

-They have better security and are heavy duty.
+They have better security and are heavy-duty.
 But they’re more expensive than the soft tonneau covers.
 The good news is that you can customize them to showcase your personality and passion.
 But they’re heavy and might not fit well until you really calculate your truck bed.